NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/A Gathering of Winds.md

 The unusually intelligent shadow spider sorcerer that has taken such an interest in Icosiol’s Tomb refers to himself by several names, including Blackleg, Walker Across the Threshold, Spitgob, Cornerweaver, Hungry Prince, or (most often) Flycatcher.
 The party may come to think that several spiders stalk them, but it's really just Flycatcher under his various aliases.
 Flycatcher discovered the tomb accidentally while shadow walking many years ago, and quickly became obsessed with the tomb, returning here often from his home on the Plane of Shadow to bask in the tomb’s secrets.
 In that time, he’s come to think of himself as the tomb’s guardian, his dementia and madness seizing on the location for reasons unknown even to himself.

 Flycatcher doesn’t react well to intruders, whom he suspects (with good reason) are here to rob the tomb of its great treasures.
-He regularly patrols the upper chambers of the tomb, and may run into the PCs in area 4 or 6.
+He regularly patrols the upper chambers of the tomb, and may run into the PCs in [[#Location 4.
+Collapsing Pillar Hall]] or [[#Location 6.
+The Sword of Law]].
 He attempts to catch a PC that looks physically weak and then retreats with his prey to this chamber, where he waits for the rest of the PCs to seek him out.
 You should have Flycatcher target a henchman, cohort, or perhaps even a familiar or animal companion—if he manages to snatch someone, he'll wrap the victim in spider silk and stash him in a cage on the Plane of Shadow, which could effectively remove a captured PC from the game for an extended period of time.

 In any event, if Flycatecher manages to catch someone, he uses that victim as а bargaining chip.
 He claims that he could be convinced to release the captured character if the party agrees to slay someone he calls the “Marquis of the River.”